Pawel-96/Avcorr/README.md

 - **LC_ellipses**: counts in ellipsoids within 3D [X,Y,Z] lightcone

 for more details check section about [code versions](#different-code-versions,-inputs-and-outputs).
+**For more transparent-looking instructions, check Readme.pdf file**

 # Requirements, compilation and running